Why I became a software engineer

 What is the percentage of men vs women working as software engineers?

 What are some helpful resources for female software engineers starting a career in the space?

 At Brightspot, we work hard to ensure all developers are empowered to own projects and grow professionally.
 From our established mentorship program for junior developers to regularly identifying new leaders from our existing team, our female employees receive the same opportunities as their male counterparts to progress forward within their careers.
 Hiring talented women is the norm for us.
 We focus on recruiting the best talent with no filter on gender, race or nationality.

-If you’re interested in working as a developer for Brightspot, you can apply for our open positions here.
+If you’re interested in working as a developer for Brightspot, you can browse and apply for our open positions on Careers page here.